Follow the Hackers

 Of course, not every hyped technology makes it big.
 Remember NFTs or Web3?

-One key difference is that hackers weren’t truly passionate about these technologies – non-tech people were.
+The key difference?
+Real hackers were never passionate about these technologies - ordinary people were.
 Another red flag is when the technology’s benefits are hard to explain.
 If hardcore tech people can’t explain the benefits to you, that’s a bad sign.
-Instead, there might be other motivations at play!
+Look deeper and you’ll find different motivations at work!

-Usually, it’s people trying to make money from technology.
-They call themselves Investors, “Serial Entrepreneurs”, or “Thought Leaders”.
-You can easily spot them on LinkedIn, because they update their public profile with a fresh set of buzzwords every 6 months.
-There are a few legit ones, but most are opportunists who couldn’t explain the technology if their life depended on it.
-All they care about is profit.
+It’s typically people looking to profit from technology.
+They brand themselves as Investors, “Serial Entrepreneurs”, and “Thought Leaders”.
+You’ll find them on LinkedIn, updating their profiles with the latest buzzwords every few months.
+While a few are legitimate, most are opportunists who couldn’t explain the technology to save their lives.
+Profit is their only motivation.

 The hackers?
 They don’t care what you think about them.
 They’ve got nothing to sell you.
 They’re too busy building cool stuff!

 A question hackers care about is “who owns the platform”?
-If it’s companies, they always have an agenda.
-Invest a ton of time and effort, and they might just lock you out and profit from your work.
+Companies always have an agenda.
+Pour in your time and effort, and they might lock you out to profit from your work.
 Hackers don’t like that.

 Therefore, all the winning ideas I mentioned are open source.
 If a technology isn’t, that’s a major red flag when evaluating its future potential.
 It’s not even optional anymore - it’s pretty much mandatory.